 Well, that sort of gets us into the letter, doesn’t it?
 So much more to come, but that’s for next time.
 Let’s bow in prayer together.

-Father, what an enlightening insight You’ve given us in this rich letter.
-And we’ve only begun to scratch the surface, but already, Lord, we feel that we have been duly warned.
+Father, what an enlightening insight You’ve given us in this rich letter, and we’ve only begun to scratch the surface.
+But already, Lord, we feel that we have been duly warned.
 We thank You for what we’ve seen in this little church because it does act as a deterrent to us in our church.
 We want to be loving.
 We don’t want to be like Ephesus and leave our first love, either for You or for each other.
 But we certainly don’t want to be like Thyatira and have love that allows sin, love that allows false doctrine, love that allows a violation of Your Word.

 Lord, we ask that You would give us what we could never design, manufacture, orchestrate on our own and that is a perfect balance.
 May we love as Jesus loved and may we demand righteousness as He demanded it and demands it now.
-We pray, O God, that You will cause our church to be what You want it to be and we could only pray out of the depths of our heart that were Ye to write a letter to us You would say, “I know your works, I know your love and your service and your faithfulness and your perseverance and your commitment to righteousness.”
+We pray, O God, that You will cause our church to be what You want it to be and we could only pray out of the depths of our heart that were You to write a letter to us You would say, “I know your works I know your love and your service and your faithfulness and your perseverance and your commitment to righteousness.”
 That would be our desire.
 We’d like to be like Ephesus in the sense that they would not tolerate those who did evil, but like Thyatira in having a serving love.
 The absence of either and the candlestick is gone.
 So it was in Ephesus, so it was in Thyatira.

-So, Lord, give us that balance by Your Holy Spirit, we pray in the Savior’s name and for His glory.
-Amen.
+So Lord, give us that balance by Your Holy Spirit, we pray in the Savior’s name and for His glory, Amen.